reach-sh/reach-lang/docs/src/quickstart/index.md

 $ sudo apt install make
 ```

-Next, run the following to allow `apt` to use repositories containing https:
+Next, run the following to allow `apt` to use repositories containing HTTPS:

 ```cmd
 $ sudo apt install ca-certificates curl gnupg lsb-release
 ```

-Create and navigate to the reach directory with the following command:
+Create and navigate to the `reach` directory with the following command:

 ``` cmd
 $ mkdir -p ~/reach && cd ~/reach